-This Preface and the ensuing Rules, adopted by the Court on August 27, 2004, as final Rules, were initially derived from the Illustrative Rules Governing Complaints of Judicial Misconduct and Disability, proposed by the Judicial Conference of the United States Committee to Review Circuit Council Conduct and Disability Orders, and have been amended to comply with the changes made by Public Law 107-273.
-The ensuing Rules replace the Rules adopted on January 27, 1993, and promulgated on February 3, 1993.
+This Preface and the ensuing Rules, adopted by the Court on August 27, 2004, as final Rules, were initially derived from the Illustrative Rules Governing Complaints of Judicial Misconduct and Disability, proposed by the Judicial Conference of the United States Committee to Review Circuit Council Conduct and Disability Orders, and were amended to comply with the changes made by Public Law No. 107-273.
+Further modernizing amendments were made on (DATE) and adopted as final that date.